 Congenital absence of the vas deferens (CUAVD, CBAVD)

 Congenital absence of the vas deferens is characterized by the malformation or absence of the ducts that allow sperm to pass from the testicles into the ejaculate and out of the body during ejaculation.
-The duct that is affected inthis condition is the vas deferens.
+The duct that is affected in this condition is the vas deferens.
 This is the same duct that is treated during a vasectomy, a procedure for men who want birth control.
-Men with this condition are essentially born with a “natural vasectomy”.
-This congenital condition is associated with mutations and/or variations in the genes for cystic fibrosis (the CFTR gene) in 70-80% men if the vas deferens is absent on both sides, but less than this if the duct is missing on only one side.
-For most men with this condition with a mutation in the cystic fibrosis gene, the missing vas deferens is the only problem that results from this genetic change and they do not have the full spectrum of symptoms associated with cystic fibrosis, the most common genetic disease in the U.S. and generally lethal in early adulthood.
+Men with this condition are essentially born with a “natural vasectomy.”

 Unexplained obstruction or blockage

 These conditions represent only the most common genetic conditions encountered when evaluating men for genetic infertility.
 For this reason, consider reading Dr. Turek’s published paper that discusses most of the currently understood syndromes and conditions that are associated with infertility.
-It is also important to remember that if all genetic test results are normal, there is still a possibility that the infertility has a genetic cause.
-However, in many cases, medical science is currently unable to offer testing to detect it.
+It is also important to remember that if all genetic test results return as normal, there is still a possibility that the infertility has a genetic cause, as currently used tests may not be advanced enough to detect all possible genetic issues these cases.